The Encyclopedia of American Songs and Musicals

 Director : Melvin LeRoy

 Actors : Ruby Keeler (Polly Parker), Dick Powell (Brad Roberts), Joan Blondell (Carol King, the torch singer), Ginger Rogers (Fay Fortune the seductive), Guy Kibbee (Peabody), Ned Sparks (Barney), Aline MacMahon (Trixie Lorraine the comedienne)

 The movie contains four scenes of singing and dancing :

 We’re in the money, Pettin' in the Park, The Shadow Waltz et Remember My Forgotten Man.

-6 We're in the money is less a song in praise of the dollar than at the supposed end of the economic crisis.
-It is in a way the return suggested of beautiful days, of carefreeness, of promising next days and money which abounds again.
+6 We're in the money is less a song to the glory of the dollar than to the supposed recovery of the economic crisis.
+It is in a way the suggested return of beautiful days, carefreeness, promising next days and money that abounds again.
 Except that, the currency here is in trompe-l'œil, the scenery is only cardboard and everything is in fact cheap junk.
 Is it just mockery or a true political message to the audience ?
 Both, no doubt.
-Ginger Rogers starred in this first sequence which took place during the routine rehearsal of a new show.
+Ginger Rogers starred in this first sequence taking place during the routine rehearsal of a new show.
 This one was shot without real camera effect excepting an extraordinary close-up on her face.